nico-klein/jetson-nano/README.md

 * test 2 connected cameras on the jetson (USB camera support will be added later)

 ## predict_with_vgg16.ipynb
-* redict image from internet, from file and live from camera with imagenet vgg16
+* predict image from internet, from file and live from camera with imagenet vgg16

 ## folder images
 * sample images for image recognition